 which will automatically strip all cache-control headers and make sure you always get fresh content.
 Unfortunately it doesn’t automatically set up forwarding for you like sshuttle does, so after starting mitmproxy you still need to change your system-wide or browser-specific proxy settings.

 Another extremely handy feature of mitmproxy is the ability to record and replay HTTP interactions.
-The official documentation gives an example of a wireless network login.
+The official documentation gives an example of.
 The same technique can be used as a basic Web testing framework.
 For example, to confirm that your user signup flow works, you can start recording the session:

 $ mitmdump -w user-signup